-The Company's primary source of funding comes from deposits, which provide a consistent source of low-cost funds.
+The Company's primary source of funding comes from deposits, as they are a stable and relatively low-cost source of funding.
 A significant portion of our retail deposits are fully FDIC-insured and are considered to be stable under the LCR Rule.
 The Company also sources deposits from non-retail customers and counterparties.
 Under the LCR Rule, these deposits are generally considered to be wholesale funding and classified as either operational or non-operational.
 Finally, the Company sources deposits through the mediation or assistance of deposit brokers.
 These deposits are segmented and assigned outflows according to the type of account, whether deposit insurance is in place, and the maturity date of the deposit agreement.